facebook/create-react-app/README.md

 - If you need to **publish a React component**, [nwb](https://github.com/insin/nwb) can [also do this](https://github.com/insin/nwb#react-components-and-libraries), as well as [Neutrino's react-components preset](https://neutrino.js.org/packages/react-components/).

 - If you want to do **server rendering** with React and Node.js, check out [Next.js](https://github.com/zeit/next.js/) or [Razzle](https://github.com/jaredpalmer/razzle).
-Create React Index is agnostic of the backend, and just produces static HTML/JS/CSS bundles.
+Create React App is agnostic of the backend, and just produces static HTML/JS/CSS bundles.

 - If your website is **mostly static** (for example, a portfolio or a blog), consider using [Gatsby](https://www.gatsbyjs.org/) instead.
-Unlike Create React Index, it pre-renders the website into HTML at the build time.
+Unlike Create React App, it pre-renders the website into HTML at the build time.

 - Finally, if you need **more customization**, check out [Neutrino](https://neutrino.js.org/) and its [React preset](https://neutrino.js.org/packages/react/).